gandalfar/poster-image/README.md

 poster-image
 ============

-Accepts Vimeo or YouTube link as input and downloads poster image it.
+Accepts Vimeo or YouTube link as input and downloads its poster image.
 It also does a simple auto-crop to the poster images, cropping any black borders that might be present due to size differences.

 Usage
 =====